Tabs3 Ad Spot #1. July 2025. Why Settle? Everything your firm needs: secure billing, seamless access.

 4. Gesture as you normally do.
 Your hands help you think and speak more clearly.
 Make sure your screen/camera is far enough away that your gestures can be seen.
 It is OK to be passionate and emphatic!

 5. Mute yourself when you are not speaking, especially during a conference with many participants.
 This eliminates extraneous noise.
-Before you begin the call, make sure you know where the “unmute” function is, so you can go right to it when you are ready to take the floor.
+Before you begin the videoconference, make sure you know where the “unmute” function is, so you can go right to it when you are ready to take the floor.

 6. If it is challenging to get a turn to speak, use gesture to gain the floor.
 Put your hand up as you begin to talk so people can see that you have something to say.

 7. As often as possible, make the choice to appear on screen.
 Resist the impulse to join a call only by audio.
 It may take a few minutes to make yourself presentable, but that’s OK.
 Step up and be a part of our visual world.
-We need one another.

 Illustration ©iStockPhoto.com